davidsantiago/lein-javadoc/README.md

 directory.

     $ lein javadoc

+To use an alternative JDK, use `JAVA_CMD` with lein:

+    $ JAVA_CMD=/usr/lib/jvm/java-1.7.0-openjdk-amd64/bin/java lein javadoc

+By default this will have the effect of using both the java binary and the tools.jar from the specified JDK.
+(In other uses, be sure to align the source of the java binary and the source of tools.jar to ensure compatibility.)

 ## Development

 If you want to hack on this code, note that it does not currently work